I have been through a few home inspections with my personal home purchases. Some have been good and not so good.

 6. Make sure you choose an independent inspector, and not necessarily one your real estate agent recommends.
 If an unscrupulous inspector thinks finding issues could kill the deal or cause a price reduction, they might just skip being thorough and honest with the report.

-7. You will need to budget around $350 – $500 for having a home inspection.
+7. You will need to budget around $350 – $500 for having a home inspection and sufficient funds for the repairs that follow.
 Varies of course by state and also by the individual.
 I have paid $500 before but it is well worth the reassurance.

 After the home inspection is completed, I encourage you and you have the right to go back to the sellers and negotiate the items that need to be addressed & fixed properly before your due diligence ends.
 And….please do your research and hire a qualified home inspector so you don’t have to worry about having issues and can relax and enjoy your new home!